EIN-Only Business Credit Cards Without a Personal Guarantee or an SSN

 Can I Use EIN Instead of SSN for a Credit Card?

-Most small business credit cards require a personal credit check, and many providers require personal credit scores in the good to excellent credit range.
+Most small business credit cards require a personal credit check, and many require personal credit scores in the good to excellent credit range.
 Major issuers that do require a personal credit check and a personal guarantee for their small business credit cards include:

 • American Express